Jeremy Clarkson’s Meghan Markle Sun column investigated by press regulator

 Still, he described his language as “disgraceful” and said he was “profoundly sorry”.
 The Sun also apologised and said it regretted the publication of the column, which was removed online.

-In an interview with ITV around the release of his memoir Spare, Harry branded the “horrific, hurtful and cruel”, claiming that Clarkson’s words had would encourage people around the world to believe it is an acceptable way to treat women.
+In an interview with ITV around the release of his memoir Spare, Harry branded it “horrific, hurtful and cruel”, claiming that Clarkson’s words would encourage people around the world to believe it is an acceptable way to treat women.

 Ipso confirmed the conclusion of the investigation will be made public.